nicorduz/VPPA/README.md

-# Lavender + Fairway VPPA Analyzer
+# VPPA Analyzer

-Interactive Streamlit tool to find the minimum VPPA strike price for a Solar + BESS portfolio.
+Interactive tool to find the minimum VPPA strike price for a Solar + BESS portfolio.
 Built for the Lavender Solar (180 MWac, ERCOT) and Fairway BESS (120 MW / 240–480 MWh) projects under a flat-strike financial VPPA structure.

 ## Features